 ‘I’ve made a terrible mistake and gone for a walk in the country,’ I say.

-I must get up and put an end to the conference over the map. if they’re left to their own devices the outcome could be catastrophic.
-But to do that I need to roll onto my back first, getting up is becoming more like a three point turn everyday.
+I must put an end to the conference over the map.
+If they’re left to their own devices the outcome could be catastrophic.
+But to do that I need to get up and I’m not sure I can.

-‘If I roll that way will I end up in more sheep s**t?’
+‘If I roll left will I end up in more sheep s**t?’

 I roll onto my back.
 The sky looms over me.

 ‘What mischief are they planning?
 The map readers, that is,’ I ask.

 ‘They’ve found a pub on the map and are working out how to get there,’ says my mate.

 ‘Yes.
 Think it’s just down the other side of the hill,’ he says.